ianmaclarty/amulet/README.md

 <p align="center"><img src="logo.png"/></p>

-Amulet is a Lua game engine by [Ian MacLarty](http://ianmaclarty.com).
+Amulet is a Lua-based audio-visual toolkit designed for small-scope games and experimentation.

 **NOTE**: Amulet is not ready yet, but a initial release is planned for the end of 2015.